Oral cavity tumors—a look inside the mouth can provide clarity

 Osteosarcoma is a malignant, fast-growing tumor that originates in degenerated cells of the jawbone.

-After a thorough clinical examination and review of the preliminary report, the veterinarian can usually make a preliminary diagnosis.
-However, a definitive diagnosis with determination of the exact type of tumor can only be made after removal and histopathological examination of a tissue sample (biopsy).
+After a thorough clinical examination and review of the preliminary report, your veterinarian can usually make a tentative diagnosis.
+However, a definitive diagnosis with determination of the exact type of tumor can only be made after removal and histopathological examination of a biopsy (= tissue sample).

-A blood test is also useful in many cases to obtain information about underlying diseases or organ damage.
+In many cases, a blood test is also useful to obtain information about underlying diseases or organ damage.
 In general, the earlier a tumor is diagnosed, the more successfully it can be treated.

-Treatment depends on the type, location, and extent of the tumor and the corresponding test results.
-The veterinarian will discuss the treatment plan with you in detail on a case-by-case basis.
+Treatment depends on the type, location, and extent of the tumor and the corresponding examination results.
+Your veterinarian will discuss the individual treatment plan with you.

-Surgical removal of the tumor is generally recommended, but care must be taken during the operation to ensure that not only the tumor tissue visible on the surface is removed, as many oral cavity tumors grow very invasively into the surrounding tissue.
-If the tumor tissue is not completely removed, relapses (recurrences) occur quickly.
-The radical removal of the tumor with parts of the jaw or even the entire jaw, which is sometimes necessary, is tolerated surprisingly well by many animals.
+Surgical removal of the tumor is generally recommended.
+Since many oral cavity tumors grow very invasively into surrounding tissue, not only the superficially visible tumor tissue must be removed, but also an additional safety margin.
+If the tumor tissue is not completely removed, recurrence is likely.
+The radical removal of the tumor, which sometimes requires the removal of parts of the jaw or even the entire jaw, is tolerated surprisingly well by many animals.

-If it is not possible for the surgeon to remove all of the tumor tissue, the animal must undergo additional chemotherapy or radiation therapy after the operation.
+If it is not possible for the surgeon to remove all of the tumor tissue, the animal must also be treated with chemotherapy or radiation therapy after the operation.
 In cases of very advanced tumor growth, surgical removal is sometimes no longer possible due to the size of the tumor.
-In such cases, the animal can only receive palliative care, which means that the treatment does not cure the disease but merely alleviates the symptoms and pain.
+In such cases, the animal can only receive palliative care.
+This means that the treatment does not cure the disease, but merely alleviates the symptoms and pain.

-The prognosis for a mouth cavity tumor depends largely on the type of tumor, its location, and when it is diagnosed.
+The prognosis for an oral cavity tumor depends largely on the type of tumor, its location, and the time of diagnosis.
 Tumors that are detected early and can be completely removed have a favorable prognosis.
-The larger, more malignant, and more difficult to treat a tumor in the mouth cavity is, the poorer the chances of recovery.
+The larger, more malignant, and more difficult to treat an oral cavity tumor is, the less favorable the prognosis.

-The development of tumors cannot be prevented because their causes are still not fully understood.
-However, since chronic inflammation is believed to promote cell degeneration, regular oral and dental hygiene in dogs can prevent the formation of tartar and gum inflammation, thereby reducing the risk of tumor development.
+The development of tumors cannot be prevented because the causes are still not fully understood.
+However, since chronic inflammation is believed to promote cell degeneration, regular oral and dental hygiene can prevent tartar buildup and gum inflammation, thereby reducing the risk of tumor development.

-Regular veterinary check-ups also help to ensure that potential tumors can be detected and treated at an early stage.
-In many cases, this can prevent serious bone damage and prevent or at least delay possible metastasis.
+Furthermore, regular veterinary check-ups help to ensure that potential tumors can be detected and treated at an early stage.
+In many cases, this can prevent serious bone damage and possible metastasis.